 Staying on top of your health means making time for an annual gynecologist visit.
-Abby Loftus-Smith, MD, an obstetrician-gynecologist with St. Elizabeth Healthcare, says, “It’s not just about Pap smears — it’s a full spectrum of care.”
+Abby Loftus-Smith, MD, an Obstetrician-Gynecologist practicing at St. Elizabeth, says, “It’s not just about Pap smears — it’s a full spectrum of care.”

 Many women wonder if a yearly appointment is necessary if they’re healthy.
 And guidelines for certain screenings, like Pap smears and mammograms, may seem unclear.
-Dr. Loftus-Smith clarifies, “A gynecologist can walk you through the pros and cons of screenings.
+“A gynecologist can walk you through the pros and cons of screenings.
 We help you make decisions based on your family history or risk factors.
-It’s about catching things early when treatment is most effective.”
+It’s about catching things early when treatment is most effective,” clarifies Dr. Loftus-Smith.

 What to Expect During a Well-Woman Exam

 For many women, these visits fill gaps that general practitioners may not address.
 “Some primary care doctors have a passion for women’s health.
-They may cover these areas but prefer that their patients see a provider who specializes in women’s health,” Dr. Loftus-Smith says.
+They may cover these areas but prefer that their patients see a provider who specializes in women’s health,” says Dr. Loftus-Smith.

 Understanding Screening Guidelines and When You Should Start

 When it comes to screenings, such as mammograms, guidelines can vary.
-“Some organizations recommend starting at age 50, while others say age 40,” says Cara Elmer-Lyon, MD, a urogynecologist at St. Elizabeth.
+“Some organizations recommend starting at age 50, while others say age 40,” says Caroline Elmer-Lyon, MD, a Urogynecologist practicing at St. Elizabeth.
 “Having a gynecologist to talk through the pros and cons and look at your family history can help you decide if you need to start earlier.”

 Gynecologists and urogynecologists are trained to look for early warning signs.
 They aren’t afraid to dive into the details.
 “We want to do an exam every year because early detection is key,” Dr. Elmer-Lyon adds.
 “We can screen for HPV to detect and diagnose any abnormalities in the female reproductive system.
 We examine the tissue that lines the uterus to determine if pain and abnormal bleeding are due to endometriosis.”